smherdgn/performance-optimized-e-commerce-spa/README.md

 - Product data is stored in `/public/assets/data/`.
 - Product images are referenced from `https://picsum.photos` for demonstration purposes.
 The files in `/public/assets/images` are placeholders to simulate the asset structure.
 All content is for demonstration and testing purposes only.
 Catalog chunks and manifests are git-ignored to avoid oversized commits; regenerate via `pnpm split:catalog` when needed.

+### 2.6.
+Prefetch/Lazy/Split strategies with chunked data
+- Prefetch and lazy-loading both rely on the chunk manifest (`catalog.<variant>.manifest.json`) and its chunk list; ensure the manifest and chunks exist for the selected `VITE_DATA_VARIANT`.
+- When serving via CDN, set `VITE_CDN_ENABLED=true` and `VITE_ASSET_BASE_URL` to your custom domain (e.g., `https://semiherd.com`).
+The loader will try CDN first, then fall back to local `/assets/...` to keep development working.
+- Configure CORS on your bucket/domain to allow your app origins (`http://localhost:5173`, etc.) to fetch the manifest and chunk files.